 4. Set schedules and to-dos

 For keeping any job it’s crucial not to make mistakes and to finish tasks on time, so determine your working hours and lunch breaks in order to stay productive.
 Creating a list of tasks you want to complete by the end of the day will help you focus and skip unnecessary breaks.
 You don’t want to work 12 hours a day, so you better stick to the schedule!
 No cooking or ironing during the working hours.
 Prepare food beforehand and schedule a lunch break.
 Knowing that you have to stop at a certain time will help you focus on finishing a task.
 However, if you like to make longer breaks and go to a coffee with friends, that’s also fine.
 Just make a schedule and stick to it.

 Are you ready to start your first remote job?

 Always keep in mind that you have to present yourself at your best.
 Prepare your resume, make a profile on one of the hiring platforms and organize your time and working space.
-If you don’t want to search for a remote job, IT recruiting companies can find it for you.
 You can overcome all the challenges and obstacles that go with a remote job, just give yourself time.